The Reviews

 Face to Face (1966), ****

-Ray Davies was already a mature songwriter at this point, with a lighter, but not less substantial style than many of his contemporaries.
-Face to Face was pretty sparsely recorded, without orchestral backing or any session players outside of Nicky Hopkins (my guess).
+Ray Davies had matured by this time, writing with a lighter, but not less substantial style than many of his contemporaries.
+Face to Face was pretty sparsely recorded, without orchestral backing or any session players outside of Nicky Hopkins.
 Ray's songs take the form of character sketches ("Dandy", "Little Miss Queen of Darkness"), social satire ("A House in the Country", the hit single "Sunny Afternoon") and are splendid.
 The opening track "Party Line" echoes the Beatles' own Rubber Soul, and there are few respectable rockers ("You're Lookin' Fine", "I'll Remember") that don't quite measure up.
 Ray even comes up with a wonderful Eastern song ("Fancy" with sitar-like, droning guitar).
 Despite some shortcomings in performances, the album is a real delight.
-Bonus tracks on the Castle re-release include the excellent singles "Dead End Street/Big Black Smoke" and "Mister Pleasant/This is Where I Belong" along with Dave's "I'm Not Like Everybody Else".
-Produced by Shel Talmy.

 Live at Kelvin Hall (1967)